manofsteele/study_guide/notes.md

 500 Internal Server Error: generic error message -- used when nothing else seems suitable -- catch-all error for server-side exception.

+Redux videos:

+Week 2 Day 3:

+Dynamic Programming video:

+dynamic programming is to be used when a problem satisfies the --overlapping subproblems property
+--optimal substructure property: optimal solution of a given problem can be obtained by using optimal solutions of its subproblems.

+memoization: uses a lookup table that is checked first; does recursive calls until it reaches an entry in the lookup table or the base condition; fills up the table on the way back up the recursion stack.

+time complexity and space complexity of O(n), for Fibonacci

+tabulation: works from bottom up -- begins with solutions to base problems, then goes up to n.  so it works in single function call, saving multiple function calls.

+GET vs. POST

+GET: can be cached; remains in browser history; can be bookmarked; should not be used with sensitive data (because data is visible in the URL); have length restrictions; can only request, not modify data

+POST: never cached; do not remain in browser history; cannot be bookmarked; no restrictions on length

+PUT vs. PATCH

+PUT: replaces/updates an entire entity, with all properties
+PATCH: replaces/updates only some properties of an entity

+Redux videos:

+Avoiding array mutations: call deepFreeze on an array to prevent modification --use concat to return new object instead of mutation --use .slice, then concat instead of .splice to remove an element --use ES6 spread operator ...arrayName[range],

+--use Object.assign({}, object name, {object properties to be changed});
+--this way you don't mutate and only change certain properties, allowing for further properties to be added to the object

+writing a todo list reducer:
+--reducer takes action and previous state, creates new object with updated properties, and returns that